ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/streamline-cli.md

 ## Before you begin

-Use the the Arm Sysreport utility to determine whether your system configuration supports hardware-assisted profiling.
+Use the Arm Sysreport utility to determine whether your system configuration supports hardware-assisted profiling.
 Follow the instructions in this [Learning Path tutorial][1] to discover how to download and run this utility.

 [1]: https://learn.arm.com/learning-paths/servers-and-cloud-computing/sysreport/